Aleph-Alpha/std/docs/pkg/logger.md

 Package logger provides structured logging functionality for Go applications.

-The logger package is designed to provide a standardized logging approach with features such as log levels, contextual logging, and flexible output formatting.
+The logger package is designed to provide a standardized logging approach with features such as log levels, contextual logging, distributed tracing integration, and flexible output formatting.
 It integrates with the fx dependency injection framework for easy incorporation into applications.

 Core Features:

 - Structured logging with key\-value pairs
 - Support for multiple log levels \(Debug, Info, Warn, Error, etc.\)
 - Context\-aware logging for request tracing
+- Distributed tracing integration with OpenTelemetry
+- Automatic trace and span ID extraction from context
 - Configurable output formats \(JSON, text\)
 - Integration with common log collection systems